How I Got Ready: Montserrat’s Story

-Gonzalez, who is majoring in Montessori education, hopes to teach children between the ages of two and five-and-a-half in a bilingual setting.
-She loves the hands-on approach to Montessori education, which includes independent, partner, whole-group, or small-group learning opportunities for a child to develop their capabilities.
+Gonzalez, an education major, hopes to teach children between the ages of two and five-and-a-half in a bilingual setting.
+She specifically loves Montessori education, which includes independent, partner, whole-group, or small-group learning opportunities for a child to develop their capabilities.

 “There is more than one way to teach.
 Teaching is limitless and learning is fun!
 Most importantly, teaching is preparing children for the real world and letting them dream,” she says.

-Another way Alverno gets education majors ready?
-The unrivaled support from professors and peers, whether that’s lending a listening ear, providing career guidance, offering feedback on course work or connecting students with hands-on experience in the classroom.
+Alverno gets education majors ready via unrivaled support from professors and peers, whether that’s lending a listening ear, providing career guidance, offering feedback on course work or connecting students with hands-on experience in the classroom.
 That’s how, when Gonzalez graduates in December 2021, she knows she’ll be ready for what’s next.